Can Dogs Eat Jello?

 dogs JelloI’m not recommending that you feed your dog Jello treats made/sold for humans!
 Jello treats for humans commonly contains added sugar and other ingredients that wouldn’t be good for your four legged friend.
 But you can buy unflavored gelatin, which is dog safe, that can be flavored with natural ingredients, and is beneficial to dogs with joint issues.

-This is the brand of gelatin that I normally buy.
+This is the brandOpens in a new tab. of gelatin that I normally buy.
 It’s just plain, unflavored, gelatin.
 My local grocery store carries it – I normally find it in the aisle where they sell powdered gelatin/Jello for people.

 dogs Jello